stacks-network/stacks-core/docs/rpc-endpoints.md

 Get number of blocks signed by signer during a given reward cycle.

-This endpoint accepts a querystring parameter `?tip=` to control which chain tip state is queried.
-See the [OpenAPI spec](./rpc/openapi.yaml) `tip` parameter for details.

 Returns a non-negative integer

 ### GET /v3/transaction/[Transaction ID]